crazy-max/goreleaser-xx/README.md

 # syntax=docker/dockerfile:1.3-labs

 FROM --platform=$BUILDPLATFORM crazymax/goreleaser-xx:latest AS goreleaser-xx
-FROM --platform=$BUILDPLATFORM crazymax/xgo:latest AS base
+FROM --platform=$BUILDPLATFORM crazymax/xgo:1.17 AS base
 ENV CGO_ENABLED=1
-COPY --from=xx / /
+COPY --from=goreleaser-xx / /
 WORKDIR /src

 FROM base AS vendored